-Setting: Bobcat Ridge (outside near cabin)
+Setting: In open area near cabin

-Theme (Bottom Line): Even though children had lots of chores to do 100 years ago, they still found time for fun.
-The games they played were different than many children play today, there were no computers, TV, or video games, and the games often had a real-world application that would help them later in life.
+Theme: Even though children had lots of chores to do 100 years ago, they still found time for fun.
+The games they played were different than many children play today-there were no computers, TV, or video games.

-Description: Children get a chance to learn about games that children played 100 years ago and take part in those games.
+Description: Children get a chance to learn about games that children played 100 years ago, and take part in those games.

-Recommended Time: 25-35 min.
+Time: 25-35 minutes